Zicam

 Zicam is a branded series of products marketed for cold and allergy relief whose original formulations included the element zinc.
 The Zicam name is derived from a portmanteau of the words "zinc" and "ICAM-1" (the receptor to which a rhinovirus binds in order to infect cells).
 It is labelled as an "unapproved homeopathic" product and as such has no evidence of effectiveness.

 Zicam was invented and developed by Charles B. Hensley and Robert Steven Davidson in the mid 1990s, working on the ICAM-1 synthesis success of the Hafdua Laboratory in Haifa, Israel, under the direction of Mich Segal and Avram Satz, and is produced, marketed and sold by Zicam, LLC, a wholly owned subsidiary of Matrixx Initiatives, Inc., an American company.
 In 2009, the U.S. Food and Drug Administration (FDA) and Health Canada advised consumers to avoid intranasal versions of Zicam Cold Remedy because of a risk of damage to the sense of smell, leading the manufacturer to withdraw these versions from the U.S. market.
 However, in recent years, they have returned to market with both nasal swabs and also dissolving/chewable tablets and nasal spray and oral mist forms, some with zinc, some without.

+In 2020, the brand was purchased by Church & Dwight for $530 million.

 Ingredients and use

 Because this product is a "homeopathic" over-the-counter drug, it is exempt from a number of the requirements ordinarily applicable to OTC drug products, provided it conforms to the standards of the Homeopathic Pharmacopeia of the United States (HPUS) and is labeled as a homeopathic product.
-The only biologically active ingredients present in Zicam Cold Remedy are zinc acetate (2X = 1/100 dilution) and zinc gluconate (1X = 1/10 dilution).
+The biologically active ingredients present in Zicam Cold Remedy are zinc acetate (2X = 1/100 dilution, written as "Zincum aceticum") and zinc gluconate (1X = 1/10 dilution, written as "Zincum gluconicum").
 Other sources list the ionic zinc content as "33 mmol/L of zincum gluconium".

+While homeopathic theory says that repeatedly diluting substances makes them more effective, the small 1X and 2X "dilutions" claimed for Zicam allow it to actually contains substantial amounts of zinc, about 10 mg per tablet, and "Zicam isn’t really a homeopathic medication" and is using the label as a loophole to be marketed as a drug without FDA testing requirements.

-Zicam is marketed as a homeopathic product which the maker claims can shorten the duration of a cold and may reduce the severity of common cold symptoms.
-It is marketed in accordance with the Homeopathic Pharmacopoeia of the United States, a private organization not linked to nor regulated by any part of any government, and its cold reduction claims are claimed to be supported by various non-scientific private studies done by and for the homeopathic industry: Center of Integrative Medicine, Department of Infections Diseases, Cleveland Clinic Foundation, Cleveland OH.
+Zicam is marketed as a homeopathic product that may shorten the duration of a cold and may reduce the severity of common cold symptoms.
+It is marketed in accordance with the Homeopathic Pharmacopoeia of the United States, a private organization not linked to nor regulated by any part of any government.

+Some clinical trials suggest that zincum gluconium gel applied nasally reduce the duration of a cold when administered within 24 hours of symptom onset.

 Some of the homeopathic ingredients used in the preparation of Zicam are galphimia glauca histamine dihydrochloride (homeopathic name histaminum hydrochloricum), luffa operculata, and sulfur.

+Scientific studies do suggest that zinc can reduce the duration of a cold, and Zicam does contain zinc (despite the homeopathic labeling) so it is plausible that it could be effective.